sachin38/neb-name/README.md

-These scripts fetches name of students from neb.gov.np when symbol number is entered
+This script fetches name of students and their results from neb.gov.np when symbol number is entered

-###neb.py *IS TO FETCH NAME OF STUDENTS USING SYMBOL NUMBER*
-###neb2.py *IS TO FETCH NAME OF ALL STUDENTS.
+###neb.py *IS TO FETCH NAME AND RESULT OF ALL STUDENTS.
 IT REQUIRES STARTING AND ENDING SYMBOL NUMBER*

 Libraries Required
 ==================